pluralsight/hydra/README.md

 |---------------------------|---------------|------------------------------
 | /v2/topics/[NAME]/records | POST          | Creates a new record in the specified topic.

-# Taking the Beast for a Walk
+# Taking your Hydra for a Walk

-The first step to ingest messages is to create a topic.
+*"If you want to make a Kafka topic from scratch, you must first invent the universe."* -Carl Sagan

-## Create/Register a Topic
+## Create & Register a Topic

 We are using this topic to test: